linablum/cab-bluedeglaze/README.md

 ## General Information

-It is part of Module 2 of Code Academy Berlin Web Developement Course.
+It is part of Module 2 of Code Academy Berlin Web Development Course.
 The goal was to deliver a Full-Stack Web Progressive Application, as a social app where you be able to comment, like and post new content.

 Following requirements were given:
 - topic of our choice